Islandora-Devops/islectl/docs/docs/commands.md

   islectl [command]

 Available Commands:
-  build        Build the Drupal container. completion   Generate the autocompletion script for the specified shell config       Manage ISLE command configuration create       Create ISLE resources down         Run docker compose down drush        Run drush commands on ISLE contexts exec         exec into compose services running in ISLE contexts help         Help about any command make         Run custom make commands port-forward Forward one or more local ports to a service pull         Fetches the latest images from the registry. sequelace    Connect to your ISLE database using Sequel Ace (Mac OS only) up           Brings up the containers
+  completion   Generate the autocompletion script for the specified shell compose      Run docker compose commands on ISLE contexts config       Manage islectl command configuration create       Create ISLE resources drush        Run drush commands on ISLE contexts help         Help about any command make         Run custom make commands port-forward Forward one or more local ports to a service sequelace    Connect to your ISLE database using Sequel Ace (Mac OS only)

 Flags:
       --context string     The ISLE context to use.
-See islectl config --help for more info (default "dev") -h, --help               help for islectl
+See islectl config --help for more info (default "local") -h, --help               help for islectl
       --log-level string   The logging level for the command (default "INFO") -v, --version            version for islectl